Undergraduate student loans

 You’ll usually only be entitled to receive student finance if you’re doing your first higher education qualification, even if your previous course was self-funded or you studied abroad.
 There are some exceptions to this rule, with certain subject areas permitting limited access to funding for a second degree.
 You can learn more on the government website.

-From the date you take out loan(s) you will be charged interest at the rate of inflation (RPI) plus 3%.
-Once you have graduated or otherwise left the University you will be charged interest at:
+From the date you take out loan(s) you will be charged interest at the rate of inflation (RPI).

 For further information about interest rates on student loans, please visit the repayment web pages on the gov.uk website.